rll307/ArtigoFatoFake/README.md

 # Data collection

-The data in this article was collect from some posts by [Fato ou Fake](https://g1.globo.com/fato-ou-fake/) in [Facebook](https://pt-br.facebook.com/fatooufake/), a information checking agency in Brazil.
+The data in this article were collect from some posts by [Fato ou Fake](https://g1.globo.com/fato-ou-fake/) in [Facebook](https://pt-br.facebook.com/fatooufake/), a information checking agency in Brazil.
 Please, see the article for specific dates.